yorukot/superfile/website/src/content/docs/how-to-contribute.md

 ### Do you want to share an idea?

-Superfile welcomes new ideas.
+superfile welcomes new ideas.
 If you have an idea you should first check if a similar or identical idea was presented previously or not, or check thoroughly if the idea is already present in superfile.
 To share your idea you can open a discussion in https://github.com/yorukot/superfile/discussions There you can share your idea and if you want to work on it, you can follow the same steps as mentioned in previously.